-When the option is installed, this icon on Status bar indicates the connection status of the WLAN.
+When the option is installed or a Wi-Fi dongle is connected, this icon on Status bar indicates the connection status of the WLAN.

 To edit the settings of the current network, touch the Edit Network button.

 Touch Advanced to check the parameters in details and edit the advanced settings such as encryption method.